SkoolNotes/Taproot/21MATH530/_KBrefOrthogonalComplement.md

 > \odim $U^\bot$ = $\odim V - \odim U$
 > \end{aligned}$$

-By the [Fundamental Theorem of Linear Maps](~/projects/Taproot/2020MATH530/KBrefFundamentalTheoremOfLinearMaps.org)
+By the dimension of a subspace addition (Axler3.78)

 ### Axler6.51 orthogonal complement of orthogonal complement is itself